FreeElephants/general-pi/ROADMAP.md

 - `implement:class [options] className implementationClassName`

 #### Options for Create and Implement Groups:
-* --check-class-exists  Check, that all usages classes available with autoload.
+* --check-class-exists|-c  Check, that all usages classes available with autoload.
 * --default-path|-d     Path to generated files, when autoloader can't suggest anything for this namespace.
 * --parents|-p          List of parent classes (and interfaces).
-* --overwrite|-o        Overwrite existing file on collision.
+* --overwrite|-w        Overwrite existing file on collision.
+* --output|-o           Target file or stream.

 ### API
 #### Generator